mahirahmed691/Taawun/README.md

 ## Overview

-**FromTheRiver** is not just an app; it's a movement empowering individuals to make informed choices by boycotting products and companies that don't align with their values.
+**Taawum** is not just an app; it's a movement empowering individuals to make informed choices by boycotting products and companies that don't align with their values.
 Dive into a community-driven platform where users share insights, scan products, follow influencers, and collectively drive positive change.

 ## Features